Hellverine (comic book): Volume I

-As it turns out, Bagra-ghul resurrected Akihiro at his gravesite in the North Pole, due to being drawn to Akihiro's similar scent as Logan's.
+Bagra-ghul resurrected Akihiro at his gravesite in the North Pole, due to being drawn to Akihiro's similar scent as Logan's.
 Despite his resurrection, Akihiro is left amnesiac and Bagra-ghul compels him to hunt after the Destroyers.
-Desperate to reclaim the Destroyers as they are vital to his plans to usurp the US Government in order to fulfil his prior pact with Hell, Harms proposes an alliance with Logan.
+Desperate to reclaim the Destroyers as they are vital to his plans to usurp the US Government in order to fulfill his prior pact with Hell, Harms proposes an alliance with Logan.
 Disgusted and distrusting of Harms, Logan refuses and seeks out the Destroyers on his own in order to find his son.
 Meanwhile, Lieutenant Colonel Leon Townsend recognizes the Destroyers as his former squad mates after watching them on television.
 Logan manages to find one Destroyer at his former home but is forced to kill him when the Destroyer nearly kills his living family.

 Townsend confronts General Harms at Project Hellfire's lab and demands to be turned into a Destroyer, believing that he could put a stop to their rampage.
 Harms meets with the secretary of state, who had been secretly funding Project Hellfire, until they are attacked by the two remaining Destroyers and one of them kills the Secretary.
 Hellverine appears and kills one Destroyer, but is shot and gravely wounded by Harms with a holy-water laced bullet.
-Logan arrives to find his son on the ground dying and takes the demon Bagra-ghul back into his own body, believing that would save him.
+Logan arrives to find his son on the ground dying and takes Bagra-ghul back into his own body, believing that would save him.
 Instead, the act turns Akihiro into a desiccated corpse.

-Dr. Spivey of Project Hellfire successfully converts Townsend into a Destroyer, while Logan returns Bagra-ghul to Akihiro's body, bringing him back to life and restoring his memories.
+Dr. Spivey of Project Hellfire converts Townsend into a Destroyer, while Logan returns Bagra-ghul to Akihiro's body, bringing him back to life and restoring his memories.
 Despite Logan's insistence to leave, Akihiro resolves to put a stop to Project Hellfire.
 Harms orders Spivey to resurrect the Secretary as a Destroyer and after empowering himself with demonic energy, takes the converted Secretary with him to the Capitol Building to begin his demonic takeover.
 Meanwhile, Townsend finds the remaining Destroyer and convinces him to stand down.
-Hellverine and Wolverine track down Harms and kill him and the Secretary with the help of Townsend the last Destroyer.
+Hellverine and Wolverine track down Harms and kill him and the Secretary with the help of Townsend, the last Destroyer.
 Akihiro decides to leave Project Hellfire under the care of Spivey and the Destroyers.
 Akihrio and Logan part ways, Akihiro telling him he'll "catch him down the road."